Upcoming Events

 ARCC Project: Multiple

-This session includes four papers that address various aspects of the relationship between community colleges and labor markets, including studies from Virginia, California, and Florida.
+This session included four papers addressing various aspects of the relationship between community colleges and labor markets, including studies from Virginia, California, and Florida.
 These papers use a range of empirical methods to describe and estimate the effects of state, local, and institutional policies geared toward improving community college students’ academic outcomes and career trajectories.
 Each of the papers offers relevant and timely policy implications for state and local policymakers who are interested in improving community college outcomes and strengthening the relationship between community colleges and the labor market.
 These studies also hold important implications for institutional stakeholders in improving community college enrollment and student success.
-Panelists and authors include Sade Bonilla and Daniel Sparks from the University of Pennsylvania, Elise Swanson from the Center for Education Policy Research at Harvard University and Anthony Bald from Harvard University, Thea Dowrich from CCRC, and Angela Estacion from WestEd.
+Panelists and authors included Sade Bonilla and Daniel Sparks from the University of Pennsylvania, Elise Swanson from the Center for Education Policy Research at Harvard University and Anthony Bald from Harvard University, Thea Dowrich from CCRC, and Angela Estacion from WestEd.

 How Community Colleges Spent Pandemic Relief Funds and What’s Next